How to remove malware from a Mac

 It is common for a virus to come over a browser extension.
 Even the extensions that are not malicious and you haven’t installed them knowingly can be bothering and they are also malware.

-Here is how to remove browser extensions on different browsers:
+Here is how to remove browser extensions on a browser:

 - Launch Safari